 - What recommendations do you have for health care providers once they have applied the Subtle Anterior STEMI Calculator?
 Are there any adjustments or updates you would make to the score given recent changes in medicine?

 - There are some false negatives - most have a value between 22.0 and 23.4.
 At the 23.4 cutoff, sensitivity and specificity are about 90%.
 It is important to remember that this is sensitivity for SUBTLE MI.
 In the study, the obvious ones were already excluded.
 So the true sensitivity is about 96%.
 By changing the cutoff to 22.0, the sensitivity is improved to 96% for subtle MI, but 98.5% for all LAD occlusion.

 - Any other comments?
 Any new research or papers on this topic in the pipeline?

 - None.
 I would love to see an external validation.
 Or a study in which students, medics, residents, faculty, cardiology fellows, cardiologists, and interventionalists are given 100 ECGs, some subtle LAD occlusion, some early repol.
 They give their diagnosis.
 Then they are given another chance with the rule in hand.
 See how much they improve (if at all), stratified by experience.
 We know that interventionists are the best, but only have about 70% accuracy!

 About the Creator

 Stephen W. Smith, MD, is a physician in the Emergency Medicine Residency at Hennepin County Medical Center (HCMC).
 He is also a professor of emergency medicine at the University of Minnesota School of Medicine.
-Dr. Smith research focuses include the ECG and troponin in acute myocardial infarction and health issues related to gamma hydroxybutyrate (GHB), and he runs the Dr Smith's ECG Blog.
+Dr. Smith's research focuses include ECG and troponin in acute myocardial infarction and health issues related to gamma hydroxybutyrate (GHB), and he runs the Dr Smith's ECG Blog.